mautrix/docs/bridges/go/gmessages/authentication.md

 # Authentication
 0. Open a private chat with the bridge bot.
 Usually `@gmessagesbot:your.server`
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)

+## QR login
+This is the recommended method, as it's much easier to set up.
+If you switched to Google account pairing, you can switch back by unpairing all devices and then clicking the switch to QR pairing button that appears.

-1. Send `login` to start the login.
+1. Send `login-qr` to start the login.
 2. Log in by scanning the QR code.
 If the code expires before you scan it, the bridge will send an error to notify you.
    1. On your phone, open <img src="./messages.svg" class="gm-icon" alt="" />